dryajov/aurelia-factory-methods/README.md

 This module allows using the `@transient` and `@singleton` decorators on class methods, which in turn allows using factories to create dependencies in a decoupled way.

+For those familiar with the Java Spring DI, this module tries to emulate the @Bean annotation semantics.

 ## What's the use case?

-The main use case is creating configuration classes that allow registering dependencies implicitly through factory methods, rather than explicitly using the constructor.
+The main use case is creating methods that allow registering dependencies implicitly, using the method as a factory, rather than explicitly passing the container into the constructor, which is an antipattern.

 Consider the following example: